Urner Barry: History

 Urner and Barry were lauded for their expertise in the industry, and even consulted during the publication of L.D.H.
 Weld's The Marketing of Farm Products In the 1960s, the company moved to Jersey City, New Jersey and later to the Toms River area.

+Urner Barry's egg pricing power has been criticized for creating positive feedback loops which increase egg prices above actual market conditions.

 COMTELL

 COMTELL (short for "Commodity Intelligence") began as a computer platform that transmitted price quotes daily via satellite.
 It was the company's answer to the growth and progression of their report publishing business, which prior to this had been done by mail.

 In the mid-1990s, COMTELL went live as a website.
 It is used today by industry professionals to access spot and historical quotations for a variety of cuts, as well as market projections, futures quotes, market commentary, news, and analytical tools such as User-Defined Relationships.

 Acquisition of the Yellow Sheet

 Urner Barry's Price-Current primarily focused on the poultry and egg market, with the Seafood Price-Current being introduced in 1973.
 In the early 1990s, Urner Barry acquired Yellow Sheet, a Red Meat quotation service similar to the Price-Current, from National Provisioner.
 This gave Urner Barry the ability to provide protein-focused market information to a variety of businesses.